 In deciding whether or not to initiate a foot pursuit, an officer should consider to the extent that resources are available the following:

 - a.
 Area Containment - b.
 Additional officers - c.
 Surveillance until additional resources become available - d.
-Later apprehension of the subject under more favorable conditions for police running and in tactical situations may be difficult to understand and may have to be repeated.
+Later apprehension of the subject under more favorable conditions for police

 E. Pursuing Officer(s) Responsibilities and Foot Pursuit Coordination: